A proof of Generalized Connected Wedge Theorem: Geometric Proof Using General Relativity

-Now, let $A$ be a proper subset of a boundary Cauchy slice $\hat{\Sigma}$.
-If the global state is pure, then $A$ and its complement $A^c$ share the same HRRT surface.
+Now consider a proper subset $V$ of a boundary Cauchy slice $\hat{\Sigma}$.
+For a pure global state, $V$ and its complement $V^c$ share the same HRRT surface\footnote{Recall that we use the same notation for a causal domain and its Cauchy surface.}.
 Let $\Sigma$ be a bulk Cauchy surface bounded by $\hat{\Sigma}$ that contains this common HRRT surface.
-The causal wedges $\cw(A)$ and $\cw(A^c)$ intersect $\Sigma$ in regions that lie on opposite sides of this shared HRRT surface.
+The causal wedges $\cw(V)$ and $\cw(V^c)$ intersect $\Sigma$ in regions on opposite sides of this shared HRRT surface, indicating the presence of a causal shadow (which may be empty).